 Implementing an end-to-end data governance strategy has become a business imperative that enables enterprises to gain insight into their data stores to reduce any PII compliance risks and further enrich data so it can be leveraged to accelerate new product and service development, improve the customer experience and fuel process automation.

-Whether you have an existing data governance strategy in place or are just beginning to think about your organization’s ability to enhance data quality and availability, here are six fundamental principles that should inform your approach.
+Whether you have an existing data governance strategy in place or are just beginning to think about your organization’s ability to enhance data quality and availability, here are 6 fundamental principles that should inform your approach.

 1. Data governance increases accessibility

 If you are still in the early stages of thinking about your organization’s data or are further along in your digital transformation journey, a data governance strategy hinges upon knowing what data you have and ensuring that it exists in machine-ready, usable formats.
 In other words, your data must be easily and readily accessible.
-This means that regardless of the type of data your files contain or what you want achieve with it, you must take steps to ensure that it is ready to go when you are.
+This means that regardless of the type of data your files contain or what you want to achieve with it, you must take steps to ensure that it is ready to go when you are.

 This involves converting data that is not already digitally accessible (for example, paper documents, mixed-format files and images) into machine-readable formats.
 Once your content is in a searchable, text-based format, it should then be appropriately classified so that you know what you have and can easily access what you’re looking for, when you need it most.